Stoo0rmq/Stoo0rmq.github.io/_posts/2021-02-14-hmac-first-sight-love.md

 # HMAC the new wax stamp

-MAC or Message Authentication Code is a small code which let us verify the authenticity of a message, in other words is a way of getting a proof of the authenticity and integrity of a message (like our Wax Stamp) .
+MAC or Message Authentication Code is a small code which let us verify a message, is a way of getting a proof of the authenticity and integrity of a message (like our Wax Stamp).
 HMAC was the great result of implementing authentication codes using hash functions as MD5 or SHA1.

 The idea after HMAC was to provide a robust integrity/authorization mechanisms as it entirely relies in the same security principles found on a regular hash function.
 A regular use case would look as it follows:
 - Dennis wants to communicate with Maria.
 They both shared a secret key called S
 - Dennis wants to send an important message that contains the date of an important appoinment.
 They message is called M.
-- Dennis generates a HMAC which will combine the secret key  S that they both know as well as the message M
+- Dennis generates a HMAC which will combine the secret key  S that they both know as well as the message
 - Maria receives the message M with a small note next to it: the HMAC value
 - As Maria knows the secrey key S and the message M she is perfectly able to recreate the HMAC value to verify that it was indeed sent by Dennis and that its content was not modified.

 From a mathematical perspective, in order to build a secure HMAC the following items are needed: